sd3v/instagram_auto_subscriber_handling/README.md

-# Instagram Automated Subscriber Handling
+# Instagram Automated Subscriber Handling [no API - August 2019]

 This Python Script accepts all incoming Subscriber Requests for every n-Minute Intervall.